 - A summary of the tribe or consortium’s location, history, culture, membership, and other related information (i.e., is it compacting or self-governance, audit schedule, description of other programs the tribe administers, number of employees, description of personnel and financial policies and procedures, and any history of administrative or financial issues).

 - A list of other environmental funding sources/amounts (both federal and non-federal) that the tribe or consortium has managed or plans to pursue.

 Please submit draft work plans in the standardized template, provided in Attachment D.

 Work plans must not duplicate prior efforts; they should demonstrate clear progress in building capacity or specify new focus areas.
 Duplicates of prior work plans will be rejected by the EPA Project Officer and the grant application may be denied.

-EPA encourages applicants to review the optional Proposal Review Checklist (see Attachments) before submitting their work plans and budgets to EPA.
+Proposal Review Checklist: EPA encourages applicants to use the optional proposal review checklist before submitting their work plans and budgets to EPA.
 The checklist is intended to reduce errors in work plans and budgets and thereby reduce the time required for negotiations.
+See Attachment B.

 2. Mandatory Tasks

 The following tasks are mandatory for all applicants:

 Update or complete an EPA-Tribal Environmental Plan